Apple calories per 100g: 52 kcal

 How to Store Apples for Maximum Nutritional Retention

-Properly storing your apples is absolutely mission-critical if you want to aggressively preserve their delicate Vitamin C and antioxidant profile.
+Properly storing your apples is absolutely mission-critical if you want to strongly preserve their delicate Vitamin C and antioxidant profile.
 Unlike bananas or avocados, apples should almost never be stored directly on the kitchen counter at room temperature.
 The ambient heat rapidly accelerates their natural enzymatic ripening process, causing them to physically soften, lose their signature crunch, and systematically leak their essential micronutrients.

-To massively extend their biological shelf life, apples must be stored directly in the crisper drawer of your refrigerator, entirely unwashed until the exact moment you are ready to eat them.
+To significantly extend their biological shelf life, apples must be stored directly in the crisper drawer of your refrigerator, entirely unwashed until the exact moment you are ready to eat them.
 If properly refrigerated, a completely fresh, high-quality apple can safely retain its total nutritional integrity and satisfying textural crunch for up to six full weeks.
 Additionally, always keep your apples physically separated from strongly scented foods like raw onions or heavy garlic, as their highly porous skins will readily absorb intense ambient odors over time.

 Frequently Asked Questions